Willcox-Research-Group/rom-operator-inference-Python3/DETAILS.md

 ## Index of Notation

 We generally denote scalars in lower case, vectors in bold lower case, matrices in upper case, and indicate low-dimensional quantities with a hat.
-In the code, a low-dimensional quantity ends with an underscore, which matches scikit-learn conventions for the `Model` class.
+In the code, a low-dimensional quantity ends with an underscore, which matches scikit-learn conventions for the `ReducedModel` class.

 #### Dimensions